Skip links and keyboard navigation

 • If you can, find ways to increase security at home, like outdoor lights, extra window or door locks, or gates.

-• If possible, park your car on the street instead of in the driveway so you can't be blocked in.
+• If possible, park your car on the street instead of in the driveway so you can't be blocked in and can easily leave.

-• You can also consider changing passwords of online accounts including your bank account, utilities and myGov.
+• Consider changing passwords of online accounts including your bank account, utilities and myGov.

 • Consider getting a PO Box if the person using violence has or could get access to your home or letterbox.